iconify/iconify/packages/iconify/README.md

 If you use both flip and rotation, the icon is flipped first, then rotated.

 To use custom transformations use CSS transform rule.
-Add `!important` after rule to override the SVG inline style (inline style exists to fix an SVG rendering bug in Firefox browser).

 ```html
 <span data-icon="twemoji-helicopter" class="iconify icon-helicopter"></span>